 Pembina's B.C.
 Pipelines serve the oil and natural gas producing region located in the northeastern quadrant of British Columbia.
 The B.C.
-Pipelines include the NEBC System, which consists of three crude oil gathering pipelines upstream of Taylor, British Columbia (the Blueberry, B.C.
-Light & Boundary Lake pipelines) and the truck-unloading and pipeline terminal at Taylor, and the Western System (which delivers to Prince George and Kamloops, B.C. for transmission to the west coast of Canada).
+Pipelines include the NEBC Pipeline, which consists of three crude oil gathering pipelines upstream of Taylor, British Columbia (the Blueberry, B.C.
+Light and Boundary Lake pipelines) and the truck-unloading and pipeline terminal at Taylor, and the Western Pipeline (which delivers to Prince George, B.C. and Kamloops, B.C. for transmission to the west coast of Canada).
 These systems collectively transport approximately 95% of the crude oil and condensate produced in the province of British Columbia.
-The NEBC System gathered an average of 29,700 bbls/d of crude oil and condensate in 2007, compared to 32,300 bbls/d in 2006.
-Volumes shipped on the NEBC System are directed either down the Western System, or east on the Peace System.
-The Western System transported an average of 24,400 bbls/d compared to 22,700 bbls/d in 2006.
-The balance of 6,300 bbls/d of crude oil was shipped east on the B.C.
-Pipelines onto the Peace System into Edmonton and is included in the Peace System's throughput, as applicable.
+The NEBC Pipeline gathered an average of 26,493 bbls/d of crude oil and condensate in 2008, compared to 29,700 bbls/d in 2007.
+Volumes shipped on the NEBC Pipeline are directed either down the Western Pipeline, or east on the Peace Pipeline.
+The Western Pipeline transported an average of 22,573 bbls/d compared to 24,400 bbls/d in 2007.
+The balance of 3,920 bbls/d of crude oil was shipped east on the B.C.
+Pipelines onto the Peace Pipeline into Edmonton and is included in the average throughput reported for Peace Pipeline.